mariusgarenaux/silik-kernel/help.md

             for i in range(10):
                 print(i*x)

-• run : Send a message to the active sub kernel.
-Returns the result through IOPub channel.
+• run :
+        Send a message to the active sub kernel.
+Returns the result in an IOPubMsg.

         Positional arguments :
         ---